 2 Question: When is it good or necessary to see an Istikhara?

 Answer: Istikhara is done when you are confused and perplexed.
 One must first of all consult experts or wise individuals to see if he can reach a decision.
-If after consultation he still remains confused, he can then do Istikhara.
-You must know that when an act is good in itself, there is no need to make Istikhara for it.
+If after seeking experts' advice he still remains confused, he can then do Istikhara.
+You must know that when an act is good in itself, there is no need to make istikhara for it.